-- Finding and separating the dialogue text strings
+Finding and separating the dialogue text strings

-- Ordering the text strings
+Ordering the text strings

 Those are just the basic issues.
 Then we have issues based on:

-- Who is the line delivered by?
+Who is the line delivered by?

-- Who is it directed to?
+Who is it directed to?
 Is it one person or a group?
 Who is in the group?

-- What gender is the speaker?
+What gender is the speaker?

-Setting up your strings
+Set up your strings

 You could, of course, use a game localization tool (like our LocDirect system) that separates these strings into folders.
-However if you want to stick with old skool files then it’s best that you work in a spreadsheet.
-In my humble opinion please steer clear of .txt files.
+However, if you want to stick with old school files then it’s best that you work in a spreadsheet.
+It’s better to steer clear of .txt files.

-Create one sheet that contains the “ingame” text and then another that contains “dialogue”.
-Alternatively if you want just the one sheet then you should clearly separate ingame and dialogue within that sheet.
+Create one sheet that contains the “in-game” text and then another that contains “dialogue”.
+Alternatively, if you want just the one sheet then you should clearly separate “in-game” and “dialogue” within that sheet.
 Your call but make it clear.

-Some in-game text may have a specific order, however if the ID doesn’t feature that order then this can be missed by the game translation team.
+Some in-game text may have a specific order, however, if the ID doesn’t feature that order then this can be missed by the game translation team.

 The game translator could decide to sort the text in a different way or perhaps use a separate system for translation which may order on ID.
 This is very possible!